dustinhaarmeyer/Keylock/README.md

 (Not working yet:)
    Bring Key back:
-- Press "" on the Keypad
+- Press "#" on the Keypad
 - Hold the RFID Tag of the Key on the Scanner
 - The Door opens
 - Bring the Key back and Close the Door
-- Press "" on the Keypad
+- Press anything on the Keypad to lock the Door

 Unknown Users:
 - Visit the Webpage of the QR Code/Link
 - Fill in the Form
 - Get a Code
-- Press "*"
+- Press "0"
-- Input: His code
+- Input: The code
-- Door opens and he can took the key
+- Take your Key
-- Hold the RFID Tag of the key he want to took
+- Hold the RFID Tag of the key on the Scanner
-- Close the Door and press ""
+- Close the Door and press anything

-Bring Back -> B from Known Users

-The Code of the Form only works 15min and only one time.
-If he want to take multiple keys, he need to fill it in the form.

 Other Functions for later: